eProsima/Fast-DDS-docs/docs/realtime.rst

 It is important that a method isn't blocked for indeterminate time to achieve real-time.
 A method must only be blocked for a maximum period of time.
-In Fast-RTPS API there are several methods that permit to set this.
-But first Fast-RTPS should be configured with the CMake option ``-DSTRICT_REALTIME=ON``.
+In Fast DDS API there are several methods that permit to set this.
+But first Fast DDS should be configured with the CMake option ``-DSTRICT_REALTIME=ON``.
 The list of these functions is displayed in the table below.

-.. list-table:: **Fast RTPS non-blocking API**
+.. list-table:: **Fast DDS non-blocking API**
    :header-rows: 1
    :align: left